Derbeth/poeta/dictionary.md

         A 100 this DOUBLE
         A 100 short

-  may produce "this short memory".
+  may produce "this short memory" (or "this memory").

 * `NOT_AS_OBJ`